pszponder/dev-notes_go_archived/notes/go_generics.md

 `Generics` enable writing of functions and data structures that take and use a "generic" type.

 - This enables functions or data structures to handle multiple types of data
+- When invoking generic functions, Go can usually infer the type

 ## Generic Functions